UBC-CIC/student-advising-assistant/flask_app/static/query_suggestions.md

 - Keep your question short and simple, without unnecessary details
 - Ask about one thing at a time; the model cannot understand multiple questions at once
   - Eg. Rather than asking "What is the difference between X and Y", try asking "What is X" and then "What is Y"
+- If the model cannot answer a specific question such as "Does ENGL 110 count for the arts requirement?", try asking a who/what/when/where type of question such as "Which courses count for the arts requirement?"